 We recommend that you contact the Commercial Services Office at Hawai'i Volcanoes National Park at 808-985-6027 if you have questions relating to the application process.

 First read the entire application packet for full details.
-Applicants must complete the application form in full, include payment, insurance and other applicable documentation and mail it to National Park Service, Commercial Services, P.O.
-Box 52, Hawaii National Park, HI 96718.
+Applicants must complete the application form in full, include proof of payment, insurance and other applicable documentation and mail it to National Park Service, Commercial Services, P.O.
+Box 52, Hawaii National Park, HI 96718 or email to firstname.lastname@example.org.
 Applications will be processed upon receipt and if approved, a permit will be issued after all required documentation has been submitted.
-Permits are not automatically renewed, applications must reapply each year - a renewal package will be mailed to you.
+Permits are not automatically renewed, applicants must reapply each year.

 A copy of your Hawaii Certificate of Public Convenience and Necessity must be submitted with your application.
 The State of Hawaii Public Utilities Commission issues the Certificate of Public Convenience and Necessity authorized by provisions of chapter 271, Hawaii Revised Statutes.
 If you do not have a current Certificate of Public Convenience and Necessity, contact the State of Hawaii Public Utilities Commission, 688 Kinoole Street, Suite 106A, Hilo, HI 96720, at 808-974-4533. *Certificate required for Hawaii based companies.